6 min read

 2. Be a tourist, not a tour guide

-You want to be genuinely interested in your partner’s body, even if you know your partner for some time.
+You want to be genuinely interested in your partner’s body, even if you have known your partner for some time.

 It’s not just about asking questions.
 It’s about the novelty reflected in your eyes.
 You want to explore your partner’s body again and again by listening to it and reacting accordingly.